OskarZapolski/My-shop/README.md

 # It is my web shop

-I did it using React.js, CSS, HTML and API.

 Link: https://oskarzapolski.github.io/My-shop/

+It is an online shop with many functionalities.
+I did it using React, CSS, HTML and API.